iambj/my-thyme/README.md

 - [ ] SVG leaf border/hr
 - [ ] Add changing tag line
   - [ ] Use React Spring to animate.

+## Concerns

+- When switching projects, the timer needs to stop, save for the last project, and reset